OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 You can add custom ribbon buttons and menu items to the ribbon in Office for Windows Desktop and Office Online.
 This makes it easy for users to access your add-in directly from their Office application.
 Command buttons can launch different actions such as showing a task pane with custom HTML or executing a JavaScript function.

-We recommend that you [watch this Channel9 video](https://channel9.msdn.com/events/Build/2016/P551) for a deeper overview of this feature.

 **Add-in commands running in Excel Desktop**
 ![Custom buttons and menu commands](../../images/add-in-commands-overview..png)